History & Staff

 Lindsey (Jonkhoff) Rogers, Sixth Generation Funeral Director, CFSP

-Lindsey graduated from Traverse City Central High School in 2004, Bowling Green State University in 2008, and Wayne State University in 2009.
-Lindsey is married to another TC Native, Chris Rogers and they are expecting their first child, a son, in April.
+Lindsey graduated from Traverse City Central High School in 2004, Bowling Green State University in 2008, and Wayne State University Mortuary Science Program in 2009.
+Lindsey is married to another TC Native, Chris Rogers.
 Chris is an attorney at Calcutt Rogers & Boynton specializing in real estate and estate planning.
 They enjoy spending time outdoors, especially with their son Harvey (Born in April of 2013) and their St. Bernard, Yogi Bear.
-Lindsey serves on the NMC BBQ Board and attends Central United Methodist Church, The Traverse City Golf and Country Club.
+Lindsey serves on the NMC BBQ Board, is a member of Central United Methodist Church, The Traverse City Golf and Country Club.
 She is the creator of Hannah Bear, a coloring book for children who experience a death in their family.
 For more information on the coloring book please stop in or email Lindsey.

 Rick Harkert, Funeral Director, CFSP

 Rick graduated from Wayne State University in 1976.
 He has been a licensed funeral director since 1976 and with the funeral home since 1997.
 He and his wife attend West Side Community Church and Rick is a member of the noon Kiwanis Club of Traverse City and Past President of Michigan Funeral Directors District 8.
 He and his wife Jody, who is employed by TCAPS in the Language Arts Dept., have three grown children and two grandsons.
 They enjoy biking, camping, kayaking and snowshoeing.

 Don Rigda, Funeral Director, CFSP